Categorical Representations of Continuous Domains and Continuous L-Domains Based on Closure Spaces: Category equivalence

 Conditions (1) and (2) of Definition~\ref{d4.1} yield that $\text{id}_X$ is the identity morphism of $(X,\tau\circ\gamma,\mathcal{F})$.
-Using the same argument as checking the associative law of a traditional relation composition operator, we can easy carry out $\circ$ defined by equation~\ref{e4.8} is also associative. \end{proof} In the sequel, we use~${\bf FGC}$ to denote the category defined in Proposition~\ref{p4.7}.
-Analogously, we can establish a category~{\bf LFGC} of locally consistent $\mathbb{F}$-augmented generalized closure spaces and a category~{\bf CFGC} of consistent $\mathbb{F}$-augmented generalized closure spaces.
+Using the same argument as checking the associative law of a traditional relation composition, we can easy carry out $\circ$ defined by equation~(\ref{e4.8}) is also associative. \end{proof} Analogously, we can establish a category~{\bf LFGC} of locally consistent $\mathbb{F}$-augmented generalized closure spaces and a category~{\bf CFGC} of consistent $\mathbb{F}$-augmented generalized closure spaces.
 They are full subcategories of ${\bf FGC}$.

 \begin{lemma} $\mathcal{G}: {\bf FGC}\rightarrow {\bf CD}$ is a functor which maps every $\mathbb{F}$-augmented generalized closure space $(X,\tau\circ\gamma,\mathcal{F})$ to $(\mathcal{R}(X),\subseteq)$ and approximable mapping $\Theta:X\rightarrow X'$ to $\phi_{\Theta}: \mathcal{R}(X)\rightarrow \mathcal{R}(X')$, where $\phi_{\Theta}$ is defined by equation~(\ref{e4.3}). \end{lemma} \begin{proof} By Theorems~\ref{t3.15} and~\ref{t4.4}, $\mathcal{G}$ is well-defined.
 For any $U\in\mathcal{R}(X)$, we have